celeritas-project/celeritas/doc/appendix/administration.rst

     combinations that cover most potential build issues.
 These do not *execute* GPU code but they will build it and ensure that the tests pass when the Celeritas device capability is disabled.
+3. All conversations must be resolved (see the "reviewing" section above and the contributing guidelines).

 Celeritas uses the "squash and merge" process to ensure continuity of the code history and provide easy bisecting because all commits pass all tests.